 FEEDBACK FROM TWITTER

 - Add new fingerprint: It is recommended to delete your fingerprint and add a new one in every few months.
 This will improve the accuracy of the scan.
-To do this, go to its Settings > Touch ID & Passcode and delete the existing fingerprints.
-Now, tap on “Add a Fingerprint” and scan your fingers again.
+To do this, go to Settings > Touch ID & Passcode on iOS 12 and delete the existing fingerprints.
+Now, tap on “Add a Fingerprint” and scan your finger again.

-- Reset all settings: If nothing else seems to work, then simply go to your device’s Settings > General > Reset and reset all settings on the phone.
-After that, the phone would be restarted and you need to add a new fingerprint.
+- Reset all settings: If nothing else seems to work, then simply go to Settings > General > Reset and reset all settings on the iOS 12 device.
+After that, the iOS would be restarted and you need to add a new fingerprint.

 Read a new post to know more suggestions for fixing a malfunctioning Touch ID on an iOS device.